connorss-sou/portfolio/catch_of_the_day/README.md

 ### Note:

-Since this was a group project, I only created half of the functionality for this site, so I only have access to the code that I created.
+Since this was a group project, I only created half of the functionality for this site, so I only added the code that I created.
 My contributions can be seen under my name on the home page!